 On April 11, 2024, a lawsuit titled Chih-Yuan Chang et al. v.
 BuzzFeed, Inc. was filed against us in the Southern District of New York, alleging that we, by causing the Sharethrough, IQM, and Dotomi trackers to be installed on website visitors' internet browsers, are collecting visitors' personal identifying information without their consent, in violation of the California Invasion of Privacy Act (CIPA).
 Plaintiff, additionally, seeks class certification.
-We plan to move to dismiss the claims.
+This matter was provisionally settled on July 9, 2024.